issues2000.org

 Mark Warner on Homeland Security

-Click here for the full quote on Homeland Security OR other candidates on Homeland Security OR background on Homeland Security.
+Click here for 6 full quotes on Homeland Security OR other political leaders on Homeland Security.

 • Remove the "ghost fleet" of 100 aging ships in James River.
 (Mar 2008)